|Credit Building Rating:||4.1 / 5|

 Smaller than average deposit

 The Discover it Secured Credit Card allows you to establish your credit line with a slightly smaller than average deposit.
 While many secured cards require at least $300 up front, the Discover it Secured lets you start an account with as little as $200.
+You can even establish your credit line by using your tax return for the refundable security deposit (bank information is required when submitting your deposit).

 Initial credit limit up to $2,500